The Conversation Product Marketing Keeps Avoiding

 Communication Is Not the Same as Conversation

-Most PMM alignment efforts are broadcasting operations.
+Most PMM alignment work is a broadcasting operation.
 A launch brief goes out.
 An enablement deck gets built.
-A Slack message announces the new positioning framework.
-Information moves from PMM to the rest of the org.
+A positioning framework gets Slacked to the sales team with a note that it's ready to use.
+Information moves from PMM to the rest of the organization.
 The assumption underneath all of it is that if the content is clear and the coverage is wide enough, alignment will follow.

-It won’t.
+It won't.
 Not reliably.
-And the reason isn’t that people don’t read the brief or skip the enablement session, though that happens too.
-The deeper reason is that alignment isn’t a cognitive state produced by receiving information.
-It’s a relational state produced by exchange.
-People align when they’ve had the chance to push back, ask the question they were embarrassed to ask in the group session, express the doubt they’ve been carrying since the last launch, and hear something in response that actually addresses it.
+And the failure isn't that people don't read the brief or skip the enablement session, though that happens constantly.
+The deeper failure is that alignment isn't a cognitive state produced by receiving information.
+It's a relational state produced by exchange.
+People align when they've had the chance to push back, ask the question they were embarrassed to ask in a group setting, express the doubt they've been carrying since the last launch, and hear a response that actually addresses it.

-Fisher frames this precisely: most people are preparing what they’re going to say rather than actually listening to what’s being said.
-That’s true of sales reps in enablement sessions.
-It’s true of product managers in positioning reviews.
-And it’s also true of PMMs delivering the content, often so focused on presenting clearly that they miss the signals in the room that tell them the room isn’t actually with them.
+Fisher frames this precisely: most people in a conversation are preparing what they're going to say rather than actually listening to what's being said.
+That's true of sales reps in enablement sessions.
+It's true of product managers in positioning reviews.
+And it's also true of the PMM delivering the content, often so focused on presenting clearly that they miss the signals telling them the room isn't actually with them.

 The shift from communication to conversation is a shift from delivery to exchange.
-Most PMMs have never been trained for that shift.
-And the internal relationships that determine their influence are shaped by it regardless.
+Most PMMs have never been trained for it.
+The internal relationships that determine their influence are shaped by whether that shift has happened, regardless of how good the content is.

 | The conversations PMM avoids don't disappear.
 They keep happening without PMM in them.